5 Minutes for Books: Buy Books for Christmas!

 The reviewing team also compiled some gift suggestions in 5 Minutes for Books Recommends, but beyond that, you can simply visit 5 Minutes for Books and search by category in the right sidebar.
 Need a book for a ten-year-old niece?
 Check out the children’s books for ages 9 – 12.
 What about a book for your sweet Christian aunt?
 Check out the Christian category (for fiction and non-fiction reviews), or perhaps Women’s Interest.

-Whether someone is a confirmed booklover or not, there is something to be found in a bookstore for almost everyone, and if not — at least I get to spend time in the Christmas rush at my favorite place: in a shop filled with books, or browsing my favorite online destination amazon.com.
+Whether someone is a confirmed booklover or not, there is something to be found in a bookstore for almost everyone, and if not — at least I get to spend time in the Christmas rush at my favorite place: in a shop filled with books, or browsing my favorite online bookstore.

 So, have you bought any books this Christmas?